 The list below is a sample of community programs that Natural Habitat Adventures is involved with.
-Some of the programs are executed through the Natural Habitat Foundation, a charitable arm of NHA.
-The foundation acts as a natural extension of the company’s conservation travel ethos, creating opportunities for deeper engagement and stewardship with our host communities and environments.
+Some of the programs are executed through Natural Habitat Philanthropy, a charitable arm of NHA, which acts as a natural extension of the company’s conservation travel ethos, creating opportunities for deeper engagement and stewardship with our host communities and environments.
 Click here

-to learn more about the foundation, our projects, and how to get involved.
+to learn more about our philanthropy projects and how to get involved.

 As with our conservation initiatives, we view sustainability as a work in progress, and we would welcome your feedback or suggestions for how we can continue to improve.
 Feel free to email us